More than two dozen Senate Republicans demand Biden do more for Ukraine after voting against $13.6 billion for Ukraine

 Sen. John Neely Kennedy (R-La.) tweeted a clip the day he voted against the bill of him speaking to the need to give Ukraine more aircraft.

-“The Ukrainian people and President Zelensky are fighting well above their weight but they need planes,” he said on Fox News.
+“The Ukrainian people and President Zelensky are fighting well above their weight, but they need planes,” he said on Fox News.
 “He made that very clear to us on the phone Saturday.”

 “Give the man his planes,” Kennedy added.